Last Updated: November, 2016

 Total exports of dyes and dye intermediates, organic and inorganic chemicals, including agro chemicals, cosmetics and toiletries, essential oils, incense sticks and castor oil, stood at US$ 3.8 billion in April-July 2016.

-The UAE, the US, China and Saudi Arabia are the leading importers of cosmetics, toiletries and essential oils.
+The US, the UAE, the UK, Bangladesh and Saudi Arabia are the leading importers of cosmetics, toiletries and essential oils.

-The promotion of product groups such as dyes and dye intermediates, basic inorganic and organic chemicals, including agro-chemicals, cosmetics, toiletries, essential oils, agarbattis, castor oil and its derivatives, is handled by the Basic Chemicals, Pharmaceuticals and Cosmetics Export Promotion Council, which is popularly known as CHEMEXCIL.
-The Council is engaged in organising promotional events and fairs for helping exporters in identifying potential markets abroad and in providing publicity and marketing back-up.
+The promotion of product groups such as dyes and dye intermediates, basic inorganic and organic chemicals, including agro-chemicals, cosmetics, toiletries, essential oils, incense sticks, castor oil and its derivatives, is handled by the Basic Chemicals, Pharmaceuticals and Cosmetics Export Promotion Council, which is popularly known as CHEMEXCIL.
+The Council organises promotional events and fairs to help exporters identify potential markets abroad and providing publicity and marketing back-up.

-Basic Chemicals, Pharmaceuticals and Cosmetics Export Promotion Council (CHEMEXCIL)
+Source: Basic Chemicals, Pharmaceuticals And Cosmetics Export Promotion Council

 Other Export Promotion Councils:

 Disclaimer: This information has been collected through secondary research and IBEF is not responsible for any errors in the same.